 Success can be measured in many different ways, so there isn’t necessarily a right answer here.
-Instead, what you should be looking for is someone who is always striving for success, as in a business, there is going to be room for growth.
+Instead, what you should be looking for is always striving for success, as in a business, there will be room for growth.

 Rather than seeing success as hitting a particular target or sales number, your business partner should look to set regular goals and always try to go above and beyond them.

 A great benefit of having a partner is that you can both bring different strengths to the table and balance out each other’s weaknesses.
-You should look for someone who brings something to the table that you lack, as if you both have the same weaknesses, an area of your business will be weak.
-Also, bare in mind that someone with strengths that you don’t possess could take your business to another level.
+You should look for someone who brings something to the table that you lack; if you both have the same weaknesses, an area of your business will be weak.
+Also, bear in mind that someone with strengths that you don’t possess could take your business to another level.

 Most businesses require a significant investment of time, especially when they are new, so your expectations about how much time each of you will spend should be laid out early on.

-If one person is investing significantly more time into the business then issues are likely to arise if this isn’t initially discussed.
-Find out if they have other commitments and realistically how many hours a week they are able to commit to.
+If one person is investing significantly more time into the business, issues will likely arise if this isn’t initially discussed.
+Find out if they have other commitments and, realistically, how many hours a week they are able to commit to.
 This will then be reflected in the discussion of the next question.

 Something you should find out towards the start of the process is your business partner’s expectations when it comes to shares in the business.
 You should tell them the current split between shareholders and then ask them this question.

-It is up to you to weigh up their request in relation to how much they have invested financially, how much time they will be investing and also which skills they will be bringing to the business.
-If their expectations are unrealistic, then that must be discussed, as disagreements in this area are hard to rectify further down the line.
+It is up to you to weigh up their request regarding how much they have invested financially, how much time they will be investing, and which skills they will be bringing to the business.
+If their expectations are unrealistic, that must be discussed, as disagreements in this area are hard to rectify further down the line.